zafodtom/lastsong/README.md

 This script generate Volumio playlist to folder `/data/playlist` from file `/var/log/mpd.log`.
 Every weekday in single file.
 Script automaticly start `mpc update` to update your volumio library.

-The script is composed of various parts found on the Internet and some my ideas.
-The basis is used from https://github.com/suuuehgi/m3u2volumio

 # Version

 0.4